mstkyvz/Tech-Agent/README.md

 # Tech Agent

-Bu projenin ne yaptığı ve kimin için olduğu hakkında kısa bir açıklama

-This project is a web application developed for the BTK Hackathon Eğitim.
-It consists of a frontend built with React and a backend powered by FastAPI.

 ## Proje Yetenekleri

 Bu proje, öğrenme deneyimlerini geliştirmek için yapay zekadan yararlanarak eğitimi desteklemektedir.
 Yapay zeka özellikleri şunları içerir: